 My son currently attends Westview and I must admit it is a great school in it's academics but it's to much stress on a kid and I've seen my son depressed because he doesn't feel he does good enough and the 4x4 schedule is completely insane I'm doing everything to move my son to another school as soon as possible and I encourage other parents to stay away from this school

 Westview High School is a public high school in San Diego.
 The principal of Westview High School is Dawn Kastner and can be contacted at email@example.com.
 2,366 children attend Westview High School and identify mostly as Filipino; Hispanic; and White, non-Hispanic.
-4% of the Westview High School students have "limited English proficiency."
+4% of the Westview High School students are "limited in English proficiency."
 7% of the 2,366 students here are paying reduced lunch prices.
-The ratio of students to teachers at Westview High School is 22:1.
-Mount Carmel High School is one of the nearest high schools.
+The student to teacher ratio at Westview High School is 22:1.
+Mt.
+Carmel High School is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 - Cross country